cwtowns/collier/README.md

 Here's an example of the user interface

 ![user interface](https://i.imgur.com/jdm1sJf.png)

+You can manually stop mining by clicking on the power icon.
+The windows service continues running while the miner itself is terminated.

 Miner status will change colors depending on configured thresholds in the front end application.
 These settings can be configured in the front end app data location.
 Figuring this out on UWP is not straight forward.
 On my system it is under %LOCALAPPDATA% in a directory with the guid the package was installed under.
 After installing and running the front end, navigate to this directory and sort by date created and that's likely the app.
 Under that location you have:
 * LocalState\config.json - threshold settings